As a children’s ghostwriter, I am often asked what comes after the manuscript is written and edited.

 BASIC PAGES AND COPY (in addition to the story).

 1. You’ll need back cover copy.
-This is a brief synopsis of the story, usually 100-200 words.
+This is a brief description of the story, usually 100-200 words.
 It needs to be ‘grabbing’ and ‘clear.’

-3. A Copyright page – you can include acknowledgements on this page.
+3. A Copyright page – you can include acknowledgments on this page.

-4. A Dedication / Acknowledgment page is a thought.
+4. A Dedication / Acknowledgment page is optional.

-5. Some authors want a Preface page, but in most cases this isn’t necessary.
+5. Some authors want a Preface page, but this usually isn’t necessary.

-6. If you have words that may need to be defined for the young reader, you might include a Glossary right after the story.
-Most authors don’t bother with this.
+6. If you have words that need to be defined for the young reader, you might include a Glossary right after the story.

 7. Then there’s the Activity Page and Reading Comprehension Page.
-If you’re hoping to get your book into the classroom this is a must.
+This is necessary if you want to get your book into the classroom.

 Unless you’re creating your own pages, these items will be an additional fee.